deziikuoo/Lillyalbaab-Social/Instagram/SNAPCHAT-INTEGRATION-COMPLETE.md

 ## 🎉 **Success!**

-The Snapchat-Service is now fully integrated and ready to run concurrently with the Instagram-Video-Downloader-API.
+The Snapchat-Service is now fully integrated and ready to run concurrently with the Instagram service.
 All services will start together when you run `npm run start:all`, providing a complete social media content management solution.

 **Status**: ✅ **COMPLETE AND READY FOR USE**